TheScriptGuy/PrismaAccess-EgressIPs/README.md

 # PrismaAccess-EgressIPs
 Provide the egress IPs for the Prisma Access service in a formatted context

-# Install
+# Dependencies
-Make sure that you have python's request module installed
+Make sure that you have python's `requests` module installed
 ```bash
 $ pip3 install requests
 ```